465b/nemf/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Network-based ecosystem Modeling Framework (NEMF)
+Network-based Ecosystem Modeling Framework (NEMF)
 =================================================

 NEMF is a ecosystem modelling framework written in python.